TheDiamondConservatory_Logo.jpg

 Students in the Conservatory Program aim to be accepted into top ballet summer intensive programs across the country and may aspire to dance professionally or to be accepted into top dance universities.

 As elite level athletic artists, DCB students are expected to train year-round to maintain their strength.
-The Diamond Conservatory of Ballet will offer summer training programs and will also facilitate their students attending nationally respected ballet academies during the summer months.
+The Diamond Conservatory of Ballet will offer summer training programs and will also facilitate their students attending nationally respected out of state ballet academies during the summer months if so desired.

 All students in the Conservatory program will be mentored on their path to achieving their artistic goals based on their individual needs and aspirations.